owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 introducing a way of rendering natural-language messages to explain propositional logic counterexamples.
 I ported it to Rust mostly to see what it turned into, and extended it with error reporting supporting temporal operators.
-I'm still on the rookie side of the Rust scale, so be gentle!
 The code is available at [codeberg.org/owi/picostrom-rs](https://codeberg.org/owi/picostrom-rs) under the MIT license.